itssamuelrowe/zen-website/content/docs/constructors.md

         ;
 ```

 Both the classes we declared are exactly the same.
+In the first example, Zen

-In the first example, Zen provides you a default constructor.
-In the second
+provides you a default constructor.
+In the second example, you declared a
-example, you declared a constructor that does not accept parameters and does
+constructor that does not accept parameters and does nothing.
+Such a constructor
-nothing.
-Such a constructor is known as *explicit default constructor*.
+is known as explicit default constructor.

 Here is an example of three classes.
 Each class demonstrates initialization using
 different techniques.